microsoft/fluentui/packages/react-button/src/components/Button/SPEC.md

 The `Button` component can include an `icon` that appears before or after its `children`.
 If an `icon` is provided without any `children`, then the `Button` becomes an icon-only `Button`.

-_Question #1: What do we think about the inclusion of two icons?
-It's included in the desing spec but we can push back as necessary._
-_Question #2: Should the `iconOnly` behavior be provided by default as specified above or should there be a separate `iconOnly` flag._

 ### Circular

 The `Button` component can have completely rounded corners as opposed to the default slightly rounded ones.